JamesCaska/windows-remote-arduino-samples/README.md

-# Windows Remote Arduino Samples
+# Windows Remote Arduino Samples with VBB Support

 This repository contains various project solutions which utilize Windows Remote Arduino.

+This fork adds support for local socket connection for use with VirtualBreadboard virtual Firmata device

 **Do not download this repository as a .zip file.**